• Skip to primary navigation

 See recipe card for quantities.

-In a medium mixing bowl, use a fork to whisk together mayonnaise, yogurt, curry, ginger, paprika, and salt.
+In a medium mixing bowl, whisk together the mayo, yogurt, curry powder, ground ginger, paprika, and a pinch of salt.

-Drain the excess liquid from the diced apples and add them to the mayonnaise mixture, along with the chicken, coconut, almonds, raisins, celery, and onions.
+Drain the apples and add them to the bowl, along with the chopped chicken, raisins, almonds, shredded coconut, celery, and green onions.

 This curried chicken salad is delicious as is; however, you can add your favorite fruits, nuts, and vegetables, and omit any you don't like.

-• Chicken: Curried chicken salad is a perfect way to using leftover roast chicken, rotisserie chicken, or turkey from the holidays.
+• Protein: Curried chicken salad is a perfect way to using leftover roast chicken, rotisserie chicken, or turkey from the holidays.

-• Almonds: You can use chopped cashews, pecans, macadamia nuts, or walnuts, alone or in any combination.
+• Nuts: You can use chopped cashews, pecans, macadamia nuts, or walnuts, alone or in any combination.

-• Golden raisins: Substitution regular raisins, or use ¼ cup of mango or apricot chutney in place the raisins.
+• Fruit: Substitution regular raisins, or use ¼ cup of mango or apricot chutney in place the raisins.
 You can also substitute in halved table grapes.

-• Yogurt: You can use all yogurt and no mayo, or vis versa.
+• Yogurt & mayonnaise: You can use all yogurt and no mayo, or vis versa.

-• Curry powder: You can substitute a teaspoon of garam masala for the curry powder, or you can also make your own curry powder if you prefer.
+• Spices: You can substitute a teaspoon of garam masala for the curry powder, or you can also make your own curry powder if you prefer.

-• Ground ginger: You can use a ½ -1 teaspoon of grated fresh ginger in place of the powdered ginger.
+• Fresh ginger: You can use a ½ -1 teaspoon of grated fresh ginger in place of the powdered ginger.

 Curried Chicken Salad on a plate; slice of watermelon in the background.